-Due to the pandemic, MTSU Housing or Admissions are unable to offer guided tours.
-However, we do have a 360 Virtual Tour that is available on our website.
+Tours of on-campus housing are included on campus tours.
+You can schedule a tour at https://mtsu.edu/schedule-a-visit/daily-campus-visits.php We do have a 360 Virtual Tour that is available on our website.
 This includes 360 photos of Housing’s traditional and quad-style residence halls and on-campus apartment locations.
 We also have photos and tours of our halls on our Facebook Page and on Instagram (@mtsu.hrl)

 Are first year students required to live on campus?

 Currently, MTSU does not require any student to live on campus.
 However, once the student makes application for housing, they will be bound by the terms of the license agreement, including payment for both the fall and spring semesters.